-The other side of the same coin is that there is a bias to personal knowledge management applications.
+The other side of the same coin is that there is a bias towards personal knowledge management applications.
 Software like email clients, browsers, search engines, etc., are unquestionably also essential parts of a learning ecology.
 Using these tools always goes together with (informal) learning experiences.
-But their inclusion in an educational taxonomy of tools results in a relatively small proportion of individual apps or web services for content-oriented e-learning.
+But an educational taxonomy of tools for education should focus on apps or web services developed for e-learning.
 To distinguish those personal productivity instruments from tools explicitly dedicated to learning, I have designated them with Learning 0.
-Under this category, I also have classified support tools like converters or ‘neutral’ web resources like portals for icons, images, or other material.
+Under this category, I also have classified support tools like converters or ’neutral’ web resources like portals for icons, images, or other material.

 Another complication arises from the fact that the educational judgment of developer tools can be seen two-fold:

 There are content development tools which can be used by learner and teacher alike.
 Those apps or web services with various perspectives (e.g., blog services, screen-casting, curation tools) I will classify from their ownership.
-If it is easily possible that students get their personal instance, then I will designate it as a multi-purpose tool with Learning IV.
+If it is easily possible that students get their personal instance, then I will designate it as Learning III.